pypa/wheel/docs/index.rst

 libraries.
 The keyring library may not be able to find your keys (choosing a different key storage back end based on available dependencies) unless you run it from the same environment used for keygen.

+.. warning:: This functionality has been scheduled for removal before the
+    v1.0.0 release.

 .. note:: You can also include the ``faster-signatures`` extra when
           installing "wheel" to improve the performance of wheel signing.